pupil-labs/hmd-eyes/README.md

 3. This would be a good point to put your headset on.
 4. As should be displayed on screen, press the key `c` to start the calbration process
 5. Follow the markers as their position changes
+6. If you want to adapt marker positions, have a look at the Calibration.cs class.
+Markers are currently positioned on a circular pattern for which you can change the radius as well as the number of points.
-6. After a successful calibration, the `Calibration.unity` scene will display three colored markers representing the left (green) and right (blue) eye plus the center point (red).
+7. After a successful calibration, the `Calibration.unity` scene will display three colored markers representing the left (green) and right (blue) eye plus the center point (red).
-7. `Market Scene Demo.unity` will load a 3D scene with 3 alterinative visualizations for gaze tracking
+8. `Market Scene Demo.unity` will load a 3D scene with 3 alterinative visualizations for gaze tracking
 	* The one described before with 3 colored markers
 	* A laserpointer going to the center of your gaze
 	* A shader-based implementation that grays out the area around each of the eyes position